Want to speak at SMX West? Here’s how

-As you might guess, interest is high in speaking at SMX conferences.
+As you might guess, interest is high in speaking at Marketing Land conferences.
 We literally sift through hundreds of submissions to select speakers for the show.
 Here are some tips that will increase your chances of being selected.

 Pitch early: Submitting your pitch early gives you a better chance of being selected.
 Coordinators accept speakers as soon as they identify a pitch that they think best fits the session, just like colleges that use a rolling admissions policy.
 So pitching early increases the likelihood you’ll be chosen.

 Write it yourself and be specific: Lots of pitches come in that are not specific to the session.
-That is the most effective way to ensure that your pitch is ignored.
+This is the most effective ways to ensure that your pitch is ignored.
 And this year, we’re no longer accepting pitches written by anyone other than a proposed speaker.
-If you’re a thought leader, write the pitch yourself… and make certain that it is 100 percent focused on the session topic.
+If you’re a thought leader, write the pitch yourself… and make certain that it is 100% focused on the session topic.

 “Throw your best pitch:” We’re limiting the number of pitches to three per person, so please pitch for the session(s) where you really feel you’ll offer SMX attendees your best.

-You’ll be notified: Everyone who pitches to speak will be notified by email if they are accepted or not.
+You’ll be notified: Everyone who pitches to speak will be notified by email you are accepted or not.

-And don’t delay — the pitch forms for each session will close as sessions are filled, with everything closing the week of December 14.
+And don’t delay—the pitch forms for each session will close as sessions are filled, with everything closing by December 15.

 Opinions expressed in this article are those of the guest author and not necessarily Search Engine Land.
 Staff authors are listed here.